cpietsch/vikus-viewer/README.md

 ### Metadata

 To use the VIKUS Viewer for a custom image collection, you need to prepare metadata files that describe the collection and objects, and configure the visualization.
-To get started, you first need to create a ```data``` folder which will contain all metadata and image files.
+To get started, you first need to create a ```/data``` folder which will contain all metadata and image files.
 Have a look at the metadata generated for the [Van Gogh collection](https://github.com/cpietsch/vikus-viewer-data/tree/master/vangogh) (Van Gogh Museum) as a reference for the following descriptions.

 #### [config.json](https://github.com/cpietsch/vikus-viewer-data/blob/master/vangogh/config.json)